Standing water after the cycle

 If the drain path is clear and the pump only hums, drains very slowly, or stops intermittently, the pump may be jammed or worn.

-Quick check: After clearing the filter and hose, run a cancel/drain.
+Quick check: After clearing the filter, sump, hose, air gap, and disposal connection, run a cancel/drain.
 If the pump sounds strained and flow is still weak, the pump becomes more likely.

 Next move: If the tub drains fully on cancel/drain and the code does not return, the issue may have been a temporary blockage or a one-off interruption.
 If water stays in the tub or the code comes back, move to the filter and drain path checks next.